Clinton camp smashes fundraising record: $143 million in August

 (CNN)Hillary Clinton's presidential campaign raised $143 million in August for her campaign, the DNC and state parties, according to a campaign press release, a haul that makes the month the best of her campaign.

-The fundraising haul is a silver lining on what otherwise was a difficult month for Clinton, where questions about her exclusive use of a private email server as secretary of state and questions about play-to-play at the Clinton Foundation hamstrung her campaign.
+The fundraising haul is a silver lining on what otherwise was a difficult month for Clinton, where questions about her exclusive use of a private email server as secretary of state and questions about pay-to-play at the Clinton Foundation hamstrung her campaign.

 National polls have tightened since the Democratic National Convention in July, but Clinton maintains leads in almost all battleground states.